tegacodes/Drawing-Seeing-Moving-with-Code/code/9-websocket-p5-master/README.md

 npm init
 ```

-Give your project a name, and feel free to fill out the rest of the prompts, or just leave them blank.
+You will be prompted to give your project a name, and fill out the rest of the questions, or just leave them blank.
 If you type `cd` you'll see a new file called `package.json` in the directory.
 You can open it up in a text editor (or just type `more package.json`) and you should see that it's just a json file.

 The next step is to install expressjs - a simple web framework that will help us serve files.
 Express is a nodejs package.
 These packages can be installed with a tool that comes with nodejs called `npm` (the node package manager).